Maikel Garcia Preview, Player Props: Royals vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox pitching staff ranks 14th in the league with a collective 8.8 strikeouts per nine innings.
+- The pitching staff for the Red Sox has a collective 8.8 K/9, which ranks 15th in the league.

-- The Red Sox's 4.47 team ERA ranks 18th among all MLB pitching staffs.
+- The Red Sox have the 21st-ranked team ERA among all MLB pitching staffs (4.54).

+- Red Sox pitchers combine to allow 180 total home runs at a clip of 1.3 per game (to rank 25th in the league).

-- The left-hander's last appearance was on Saturday against the Los Angeles Dodgers, when he went 4 1/3 innings, surrendering four earned runs while giving up four hits.
+- In his most recent appearance on Sunday against the Los Angeles Dodgers, the righty tossed four innings, allowing one earned run while surrendering five hits.

-- The 34-year-old has amassed an ERA of 3.99, with 9.6 strikeouts per nine innings, in 18 games this season.
-Opposing hitters have a .242 batting average against him.
+- The 27-year-old has amassed an ERA of 4.93, with 8.2 strikeouts per nine innings, in 15 games this season.
+Opponents are batting .245 against him.

 © 2023 Data Skrive.
 All rights reserved.